 - 3D graphic designers and programmers created dental tools that naturally interact with biological structures, including the surface of the teeth.
 One of the essential advantages of the VR application is the detailed model of the oral cavity.
 Its anatomical structure has been prepared to perform precise treatments without the fear of injuring a live patient.

-- The virtual reality application would not be so practical and easy to use if it was created for PCs that would not provide students comfort and freedom.
-The university needed as many as 50 devices, so a PCVR setup was not viable – school could not upgrade every PC setup to VR graphics standard.
-As such, Medical University of Warsaw needed a wireless VR headset that was still powerful enough to run the training application.
+- The virtual reality application would not be so practical and easy to use if it was created for PCs which would limit students’ comfort and prevent them from freely performing tasks.
+The university needed as many as 50 devices, so a PC VR setup was not viable – the school could not upgrade every PC setup to meet the VR graphic standards.
+As such, the Medical University of Warsaw needed a wireless VR headset that was still powerful enough to run the training application.
 The VIVE Focus 3 met that need perfectly.

 The goal of Giant Lazer was to reflect the behavior of anatomical structures, including tooth enamel and the soft tissue of the oral cavity, tongue, and cheeks.

 The training is performed using carefully designed 3D models

 The model of the dental table presented here reacts to mouse course interactions and keys numbered from 1 to 5, showing different layers and the final effect.

 You can immerse yourself in the world created with VR technology and see what models dentistry students use in the application.